gsilva2016/langchain-examples/common/rtsploader/README.md

     chunk_type="sliding_window", # Traditional sliding window with overlap chunk_args={
         "window_size": 85, # Number of frames per chunk
-        "fps": 15, # The framerate you save the chunk at "overlap": 15, # Number of frames of overlap between consecutive chunks "obj_detect_enabled": False,
+        "overlap": 15, # Number of frames of overlap between consecutive chunks "obj_detect_enabled": False,
     },